amaltp13/pdf-slice/README.md

-# pdf-slice
+# PDF Slice
-A simple and flexible tool to slice, merge, and reorganize PDF pages.
-It allows users to slice pages from a single PDF, extract pages from multiple PDFs, or combine page blocks into a new file.
-Designed for simplicity and flexibility, PDF Slice streamlines document handling tasks such as merging, splitting, and reorganizing PDFs.
+PDF Slice is a simple app to slice pages from single or multiple PDFs and merge them into one file.

+## Features

+- Slice pages from a single PDF
+- Extract pages from multiple PDFs
+- Merge page blocks into a new PDF

+## Installation

+- No installation required, just download the file and use

+## dependencies

+-No dependencies for usage